 “It’s hard to keep transparency in the supply chain when you’re dealing with offshore suppliers, language barriers and time differences, but we’re hoping to strengthen the relationship and made sure everything stays above board.”

-The Seagrass Design founders saw the lack of sustainable clothes available for men and children and wanted to make its wears available for the whole family.
+The Seagrass Design founders saw the lack of sustainable clothes available for men and children and wanted to make their attire available for the whole family.
 The brand now produces a range of mens T-shirts with the Seagrass Design prints, and has cute little overalls for newborns to toddlers.
 There’s also plans to expand each of these ranges – with bigger sizes and styles coming to the kids range, and shorts being added to the mens range.

 “It’s always going to be made in Tassie.
 That’s our thing and we love doing it.”